 Numerical Python (NumPy) is a fundamental package for scientific computing in Python, including support for a powerful N-dimensional array object.
-NumPy provides an avenue to perform complex mathematical operations and has been part of the ArcGIS software installation since 9.2.
+NumPy provides a way to perform complex mathematical operations and has been part of the ArcGIS software installation since 9.2.
 For more information, see the NumPy website.

 Working with tables and feature data